-Arrivals after 9.00am enter the school through the main door and report to the school office.
+Arrivals after 9:00 enter the school through the main door and report to the school office.
 Parents are required to record the time of arrival and reason for lateness.
-Arrivals after 9.00am but before 9.10 am will be recorded as late (L).
-Parents of unaccompanied late pupils may be contacted via a telephone call to ascertain the reason for lateness.
-Arrivals after 9.10 am will be recorded as unauthorised absence (U).
+Arrivals after 8:50 but before 9:00 will be recorded as late (L).
+Entry into school for the period of 8:50 - 9:00 should be via the 'Late Door' (LKS2 entrance in the front playground).
+Parents of unaccompanied late pupils will be contacted via a telephone call to ascertain the reason for lateness.
+Arrivals after 9:00 will be recorded as unauthorised absence (U).
 At the point of 5 U coded sessions (within a half term) a warning letter will be issued.
 This is notification that a Penalty Notice may be issued if persistent lateness after close of registration continues.
-Persistence lateness is defined as 10 U coded sessions within a 12 week period.
+Persistence lateness is defined as 10 U coded sessions within a 12-week period.

-Statutory Safeguarding Response - thirty minutes (9.40am) after close of Registration.
+Statutory Safeguarding Response - thirty minutes (9:20) after close of Registration: